 - If you are using an online credentials service called Interfolio to submit your recommendations electronically, please contact the CJS Academic Services Coordinator at email@example.com to inform the Center of this fact so that we can locate your recommendation in a timely manner.

 If you have studied Japanese language, either formally or informally, we strongly encourage you to get a recommendation from a Japanese language instructor or someone familiar with your Japanese language proficiency.
 This person may be your most recent Japanese language instructor (at a university or a Japanese language school/program) or someone who is familiar with your language ability, such as your private tutor or Japanese-speaking supervisor or colleague at work.

 If this person is one of your three academic recommenders, please register this person as Recommender 3 in the online recommendation system, and make sure that he/she can evaluate and discuss your general academic abilities as well as your Japanese language ability.
 Otherwise, please register this person as Recommender 3 or 4 in the online application system.

 In addition to the regular web-based form that all recommenders are asked to complete, we request that your language recommender complete additional questions regarding your Japanese language proficiency.
-You will be given the opportunity to download a form to be emailed to your recommender when you complete your Rackham Online Application.
+You will be given the opportunity to download a form to be emailed to your recommender when you complete your Rackham Graduate Program Application.
 You may also download the form here.